 This space will be used to display the Zendesk tickets inside the record details page.

 Make sure to also set up the Element ID of this Blank Space through the field's settings.
 Give it a unique Element ID of your choice.

 Once these fields are set, you can go ahead to place other fields of your choice onto the canvas.
 They will not affect the behavior of the Plug-in.

 Step 2: Add the Zendesk Plug-in to your app

-Install the Zendesk Plug-in into your kintone environment, and add it to your app.
+Follow the below procedure to install the Zendesk Plug-in into your Kintone environment, and add it to your app:

 - Download the Zendesk Plug-in file introduced later on this page